quidphp/core/README.md

     - [ScssPhp](src/Service/ScssPhp.php) | Class that grants methods to use leafo/scssphp for compiling scss files
 - [ServiceMailer](src/ServiceMailer.php) | Extended abstract class with basic methods that needs to be extended by a mailing service
 - [ServiceRequest](src/ServiceRequest.php) | Extended abstract class with basic methods for a service that works with HTTP request
-- [ServiceVideo](src/ServiceVideo.php) | Extended abstract class with basic methods for a service that provides a video object after an HTTP request
+- [ServiceVideo](src/ServiceVideo.php) | Extended abstract class with methods for a service that provides a video object after an HTTP request
 - [Services](src/Services.php) | Extended class for a collection containing many service objects
 - [Session](src/Session.php) | Extended class that adds session support for user
 - [Table](src/Table.php) | Extended class to represent an existing table within a database